kylpo/notes/Dev-Thoughts.md

 # You'll know that you are senior in a team when you answer more questions than you ask

+# Easier in isolation
+Much easier to attack something in isolation.

+Made me think that senior devs are for thinking about more things: perf, whole apps, accessibility, etc. Other devs _should_ be more productive, or have a higher speed, because they can remain focused on closing tickets (isolated pieces of work)... less concerns when working on isolated things.
+Senior devs should be slower, but focused on velocity and moving in the right direction.

+Maybe this is what management is for?
+Allowing people to stay on isolated tasks?

 # I think one of the most impactful things you could do is to write.
 Write and share.
 Videos, audio, etc all count, too.